Martha and the Vandellas joined by Dusty Springfield on Ready Steady Go, 1965 |

 After that album, she cut half a dozen more singles for Atlantic, but was disappointed with their lack of success, and departed the label.
 There's a compilation of all her Atlantic singles from 1968 to 1971 that came out in 2021 that's worth investigating.
 All in glorious mono.

-There's a tune in there called Haunted that is just fantastic, produced by Jeff Barry for a proposed third album for Atlantic that was never completed.
-The 1999 Rhino CD reissue of Dusty in Memphis has most of that third album as bonus tracks.
+There's a tune in there called Haunted that is just fantastic, produced by Jeff Barry for a proposed third album for Atlantic that was never completed for release.
+The 1992 Rhino CD reissue of Brand New Me and the 1999 CD reissue of Dusty in Memphis both had most of that third album as bonus tracks.
+That lost third album finally got an official release in 2015, as Faithful, the original title.

 Dusty produced many of her own records, but chose not to get credited for it.